Skip to main content

 If you set environment variables in the shell where you run your Wasp commands (e.g., wasp start), Wasp will recognize them.

-You can set environment variables in the .profile or a similar file, or by defining them at the start of a command:
+You can set environment variables in the .profile or a similar file, which will set them permanently, or you can set them temporarily by defining them at the start of a command (SOME_VAR_NAME=SOMEVALUE wasp start).

 This is not specific to Wasp and is simply how environment variables can be set in the shell.

 Defining environment variables in this way can be cumbersome even for a single project and even more challenging to manage if you have multiple Wasp projects.
-Therefore, we do not recommend this as a default method for providing environment variables to Wasp projects.
+Therefore, we do not recommend this as a default method for providing environment variables to Wasp projects during development, you should use .env files instead.
 However, it can be useful for occasionally overriding specific environment variables because environment variables set this way take precedence over those defined in .env files.

 Defining Env Vars in Production

-While in development, we had the option of using .env files which made it easy to define and manage env vars.
-However, in production, we need to provide env vars differently.
+While in development, we had the option of using .env.client and .env.server files which made it easy to define and manage env vars.
+However, for production, .env.client and .env.server files will be ignored, and we need to provide env vars differently.

 Env vars usage in development and production